Li Mengwen: Club career

 Li started her senior club career with Jiangsu.
 On 2 September 2022, she joined French club Paris Saint-Germain on a season long loan deal.

+Brighton & Hove Albion

+On 1 September 2023, Brighton & Hove Albion announced the signing of Li.

+On 18 June 2025, Brighton & Hove Albion announced that her contract was terminated by mutual consent.

+Loan to West Ham United

+On 13 September 2024, Li joined West Ham United on loan for the 2024–25 season.

+Rangers

+On 18 September 2025, Li joined Rangers for the 2025–26 season.

 International career

 After playing for various age level national teams, Li made her senior team debut for China on 20 August 2018 in a 16–0 Asian Games win against Tajikistan.
 In July 2021, she was named in the squad for the 2020 Olympics.

 In January 2022, Li was named in the squad for the 2022 AFC Women's Asian Cup.
 She played three matches in the tournament as China went on to win their ninth continental title.

 Personal life

 Li's father was a long-distance runner.
-Following her father's footsteps, she was a 400 metre athlete before switching her focus to football.
+Following her father's footsteps, she was a 400-metre athlete before switching her focus to football.